 What Makes Colleges Different?

 A college can be wonderful in every other way, but if the academic opportunities don't serve your goals, you should keep looking.
+Think about:

 - Level of challenge.
 College instruction comes at different levels of rigor.
 You should be stimulated and excited but not overwhelmed by your studies.